mswiseman/mildewVision/README.md

    - you can label these image patches in a given directory by adding a suffix to the filename using ./preprocessing/[rename_files.py](https://github.com/mswiseman/mildewVision/blob/main/preprocessing/rename_files.py)
    - you can then make train/test/val hdf5 files using ./preprocessing/[images_to_test_train_hdf5.py](https://github.com/mswiseman/mildewVision/blob/main/preprocessing/images_to_test_train_hdf5.py)

-2. determine mean r/g/b values of your test/train/val sets using .preprocessing/[get_mean_std.py](https://github.com/mswiseman/mildewVision/blob/main/preprocessing/get_mean_std.py) and plug those into your ./script/train.sh script
+2. determine mean r/g/b values of your test/train/val sets using .preprocessing/[get_mean_std.py](https://github.com/mswiseman/mildewVision/blob/main/preprocessing/get_mean_std.py) and plug those into your ./script/[train.sh]() script under `--means` and `--stds` (super important...this dramatically effects your model performance).

 3. Customize other training parameters such as the model, learning rate, etc. See the argparse section in ./classification/run.py to see full list of customizable variables.
-If you use the defualt settings I've uploaded, then your training will likely be poor as these are the optimal settings for my particular models.
-Reading through the available options will help you train a better baseline (as will using [Optuna](https://optuna.org/) hyperparameter engineering).
+You can start with the default values, but your model will perform much better if you try different base models and find the optimal hyperparamters (e.g. by using [Optuna](https://optuna.org/) hyperparameter engineering).

 ## Segmentation Training
 Coming soon...